entrecode/talk.productive-javascript/styleguide/ec.codeStyle.md

     ```
 4. ESLint looks for .eslintrc configuration files up to the root folder.
 This means that you don't need a file in each project repository, but just in your root projects folder (e.g. your entrecode folder).
 Download the `files/x.eslintrc` file, put it into your projects folder and rename it to .eslintrc (without the x).
 5. Repeat step 3 with the .prettierrc file `files/x.prettierrc`.
-6. Open Visual Studio Code and install [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)
+6. Open Visual Studio Code and install [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode), and [Twig Language 2](https://marketplace.visualstudio.com/items?itemName=mblode.twig-language-2).
+The latter is for Nunjucks files.
 7. Open User Settings (cmd + , then navigate "…" + Open settings.json) and add the following settings to your existing settings.

     ```json